IVY-magazine/ivy-magazine/README.md

 19. Run "sudo ufw delete allow 8000" and "sudo ufw allow 'Nginx Full'"
 20. In the Azure VM Resource you have created, go to "Network" tab and under "Inbound port rules", click "Add inbound security rule" and change "destination port ranges" to 80, and give it a name in the "Name" tab.
 This will only allow network requests over HTTP to access this project.
 21. To enable the email policy suitable for azure vm environment, open settings.py file in the ivyMagazine/ivyMagazine directory, comment the "Email Settings" block, and uncomment the "Sendgrid Email Settings" block.
+22. Before the emailing ability in this software is enabled, the host must have a sendgrid account with an API key, as well as a Single Sender Identity configured.
+You may find more about this in www.sendgrid.com